 Parents' Learning Allowance

-If you or your partner get the childcare element of Working Tax Credit or Universal Credit, or Tax-Free Childcare from HM Revenue & Customs, you won't be able to get a Childcare Grant at the same time.
+If you or your partner gets the childcare element of Working Tax Credit or Universal Credit, or Tax-Free Childcare from HM Revenue & Customs, you won't be able to get a Childcare Grant at the same time.

 Adult Dependants' Grant

 You can apply for an Adult Dependants' Grant if you have a partner or another adult who depends on you financially.
-You can get up to £3,007 a year depending on your household income.

 You can't get Adults Dependants' Grants for grown-up children, or if the dependent adult is a student getting student finance.